primiano/perfetto-docs/docs/concepts/buffers.md

 ## Atomicity and ordering guarantees

 A "writer sequence" is the sequence of trace packets emitted by a given TraceWriter from a data source.
-In almost most all cases 1 data source == 1+ TraceWriter(s).
-Some data source that support writing from multiple threads typically create one TraceWriter per thread.
+In almost all cases 1 data source == 1+ TraceWriter(s).
+Some data sources that support writing from multiple threads typically create one TraceWriter per thread.

 * Trace packets written from a sequence are emitted in the trace file in the